OFA-Sys/ExpertLLaMA/README.md

 ### Citation

-Please cite the repo if you use the data or code in this repo. (the arxiv paper is being uploaded.)
+Please cite the repo as follows. (the arxiv paper is being uploaded.)

 ```
 @misc{ExpertPrompting,